luslab/oz-bulk-rnaseq/README.md

 Numbers = number of reads that contain the respective splice junction.
 IGV does not normalise for read number per sample in sashimi plots so dont overinterepret the read counts.

 ## Merge BAM files

 As you aligned each fastq file separately you have a BAM file for each fastq.
 At some point you will need to merge all the BAM files for downstream processing.  `samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`
 Check the new merged bam file: `samtools view -H all_bam_files.bam`

-## Quality Control of Aligned Reads
+# Quality Control of Aligned Reads
 Analyses now switch from command line to R studio.
+ The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.
+**out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip.

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned
 2. Obvious biases in the read distributions
 3. Similarity between replicate samples

- The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.
-**out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip

-### Data Simulation
-Evaluate performance of processing.
-[Polyester](http://bioconductor.org/packages/release/bioc/vignettes/polyester/inst/doc/polyester.html) is an RNA Seq measurement simulator that simulates fragmentation, reverse-complementing & sequencing.

 ### Alignment Assessments

- **1. Check that alignment rate of RNA-seq reads is > 70%**
+Check that alignment rate of RNA-seq reads is > 70%:

  Check the aligner's output: `cat FILENAME_Log.final.out`
  - most important number = **uniquely mapped reads**